ONSdigital/blaise-slack-alerter/README.md

 poetry install
 ```

 ### Makefile

 A `Makefile` is included with some useful tasks to help with development.
 Running `make help` will list all available commands.

-### GitHub Actions
+### Linting and Testing

-The GitHub Actions run the linter, typechecker and tests.
+The [GitHub Actions](https://docs.github.com/en/actions), a CI/CD platform, runs the linter, typechecker and tests (using workflows), whenever a GitHub PR is raised.

-To avoid getting failures, it's worth running `make test` before commit.
+To minimise chances of failures when the GitHub Actions are ran, it's worth running `make test` before you push and commit to GitHub.
 Note, `make test` also runs the typechecker and linter.

-### Linting Errors

 Linting errors can usually be fixed quickly with `make format`.

 ### How to silence prod alerts

 1. Navigate to the log entry in GCP Console and copy the entry to the clipboard
 2. Create a test in the `test_main.py` file using the copied log entry
 3. Run tests using `make format test` - the test you just created should fail!